 A domain name gives you a way to identify a website and provide a positive, memorable name for people to pull up your website.
 Sometimes, you need a domain name for your web hosting to function properly.
-However, domains are just names which you register to “own”.
+However, domains are just names that you register to "own".

-Our Shared, Business, VPS and Dedicated server Hosting plans come with dedicated, “IP” addresses.
-What are IP addresses though?
+Our Shared, Business, VPS, and Dedicated server hosting plans come with dedicated "IP" addresses.
+What are IP addresses, though?

 Say you have a phone.
 What does it have that we care about?

 You own the phone.
 It has a number.
 People associate that phone number with your name.
 To better remember who owns that number and that phone, people put your name as a contact, then put in a way to contact you, your number.
 Now when they want to contact you, they can look up your name instead of your number.
 Your phone knows that your name has that number, it needs the number to call you, so in place of the name, your phone uses the number to communicate with your phone.